0BananaBig0/configuration_file/project_test/CPP.md

 ### 1) Explanation

-1. In C++, a function is a self-contained block of code that performs a specific task.
+1. In C++, a function is **a self-contained block of code** that **performs a specific task**.
 It can take input values, called parameters, process them, and optionally return a result.

 ### 2) Advantages and Disadvantages